-- b.
-Specific conditions - i.
+- i.
 Capacity limits.
 Occupancy must be limited to no more than the number that allows each attendee to maintain six (6) feet of physical distance from other attendees at all times. - ii.
 Face coverings. - Employees All employees must wear face coverings during their shifts. - Attendees Attendees must wear face coverings consistent with Order 5 of the Order, except when eating or drinking in accordance with the Restaurants/Bars section of the Order. - iii.
-Groups are limited to a maximum of twenty-five (25) individuals indoors, and seventy-five (75) individuals outdoors, per group. - iv.
+The size of each group is limited consistent with the limitations on indoor and outdoor gatherings under Order 3.. - iv.
 Seating shall be arranged so that at least six (6) feet of separation is maintained between groups.
 No standing/socializing areas, or standing food and beverage areas are allowed, and groups are prohibited from intermingling. - v.
 Layouts for paths of travel, seating, and ancillary and support areas must be in place. - vi.
 Performers/Activities subject Order 8 restrictions. - Performers and attendees engaged in singing, playing wind instruments, and similar activities are encouraged to follow the guidance set forth in Order 8 of the Order. - All other performers shall maintain physical distance of at least six (6) feet from attendees and wear face coverings at all times during their shifts to the extent reasonably practicable, while carrying out their duties (e.g., workers delivering documents/food/etc. may encroach temporarily within six (6) feet of attendees).
 Operators of the venue or the employer shall provide for the sanitization of performers' spaces, work areas, and fulfill safety protocols for the performers. - vii.
 Contact tracing information.
 Operators must collect Sign-in Data for all attendees (not just one individual per group) through a reservation/booking system or upon arrival. - viii.
 Prior to admitting attendees, tables and chairs must be fully sanitized.
 Each seat is only for the attendee who reserved it. - ix.
 All operators, employees, and contract staff of a Structured Event must be trained to know and enforce the requirements of this section. - x.
-Any retail areas must comply with retail and service businesses requirements; any area offering food/beverages for on premises consumption must comply with Restaurants/Bars requirements; and office spaces must comply with business office requirements. - xi.
-Staffing. - Provide training for employees regarding these requirements and each facility's respective COVID-19 mitigation plan. - Conduct pre-shift screening, maintain staff screening log.
+Any retail areas must comply with retail and service businesses requirements; any area offering food/beverages for on premises consumption must comply with Restaurants/Bars requirements; and office spaces must comply with business office requirements.